 Angola Travel Guide

-Angola is located in the southwest of the African continent and has land borders with Namibia to the south, Congo to the northeast, and Zambia to the east.
-It has a coastline with the Atlantic Ocean to the west.
-The capital is Luanda, and Angola consists of 18 regions and more than 150 districts within these regions.
-Angola, which attracted the attention of Portuguese sailors in the 15th century, was under Portuguese rule until the end of the 19th century.
-Angola declared its independence in the early 1960s and was freed from Portuguese colonial rule.
-Today, the country's official language is Portuguese and it has a very rich structure in terms of cultural diversity.
+Angola, Africa It is located in the southwest of the continent and south of Namibya, Congo to the northeast, Zambia It has land borders with the Atlantic Ocean to the west.
+The capital Luanda Angola, which is a country of 18 regions and has more than 150 districts within these regions, attracted the attention of Portuguese sailors in the 15th century and was under Portuguese rule until the late 19th century.
+Angola declared its independence in the early 1960s.
+Portekiz It has been freed from colonial rule.
+Today, the official language of the country is Portuguese, and it boasts a rich cultural diversity.

 When to Go to Angola?